With online shopping holding steady at record-breaking rates, here’s how you can connect with your customers and crush Q4 goals.

 - Optimize for mobile, as the percentage of people purchasing straight from their phone continues to rise

-Is your company participating in any philanthropic initiatives during the holidays?
+Is your company participating in any philanthropic initiatives during the holidays, such as Giving Tuesday in November?
 Whether it’s donating to a nonprofit organization or volunteering, highlight this in your email.
 Consumers tend to favor brands that give back over those that don’t.

-Using ad extensions and sitelinks gives you the chance to add more context to the ads you publish.
+Using ad extensions (which Google recently rebranded as assets) and sitelinks lets you add more context to the ads you publish.
 When a brand is searched for on Google, sitelinks can appear below the ad’s main URL.

-Similarly, Google Ads can include ad extensions that provide more info about whatever your ad is about through copy.
+Similarly, Google Ads can include assets that provide more info about whatever your ad is about through copy.

 These sitelinks and extensions reduce the amount of work shoppers have to do, which can encourage them to click the link.
 You can also use review ad extensions to mention price reductions, special holiday shipping information, and more.